chadac/golang/src/runtime/HACKING.md

 Execution tracer
 ================

-The execution tracer is a way for users to see what their goroutines are doing, but they're also useful for runtime hacking.
+The execution tracer is a way for users to see what their golangroutines are doing, but they're also useful for runtime hacking.

 Using execution traces to debug runtime problems
 ------------------------------------------------

 Execution traces contain a wealth of information about what the runtime is doing.
-They contain all goroutine scheduling actions, data about time spent in the scheduler (P running without a G), data about time spent in the garbage collector, and more.
-Use `go tool trace` or [gotraceui](https://gotraceui.dev) to inspect traces.
+They contain all golangroutine scheduling actions, data about time spent in the scheduler (P running without a G), data about time spent in the garbage collector, and more.
+Use `golang tool trace` or [golangtraceui](https://golangtraceui.dev) to inspect traces.

 Traces are especially useful for debugging latency issues, and especially if you